 Vella had the honour of being appointed the first resident conductor of the National Orchestra in Malta.

 His pioneering work and continuing interest in early Maltese music has led to a renewed awareness of significant 17th and 18th Cent. compositions, which he has edited, performed and promoted both locally and abroad ( Germany, France, Spain, Greece, Egypt).
 Vella has rightly been accredited as being the father of the Maltese revival movement.

-Joseph Vella is the Artistic Director of the Victoria International Arts Festival, an annual event now in its 15th Edition.
+Joseph Vella is the Artistic Director of the Victoria International Arts Festival, an annual event.
 The Festival, which is held in the Basilica of St George’s and its environs , around the last half of June and the first half of July, is a five week musical event, mostly of chamber music, which from its modest beginnings in 1998, has now grown into a fully- fledged international event, hosting musicians from all over Europe, the USA and the Far East.
 He is also the Artistic Director of “Mediterranea” a two week event held at the end of October.
 Mediterranea is organized by the La Stella Philharmonic Society and is a feast of Mediterranean culture, including archaeology, history, folk traditions, cuisine, etc .
 The main event of this festival is the annual production of one or two operas.
-Joseph Vella has been the musical director of the La Stella Band for the last 42 years.
-He has also occupied the post of Musical Director of the Count Roger Band Club of Rabat (Malta) for the last 37 years.
+Joseph Vella has been the musical director of the La Stella Band for almost 50 years.
+He had also occupied the post of Musical Director of the Count Roger Band Club of Rabat (Malta) for 40 years.

 Joseph Vella has contributed articles to several local and foreign publications, and he has participated and read papers at music conferences in Malta, Italy, France, England, Turkey and Greece.